 The Business and Technology Ph.D. program is a full-time residential program.
 The program will focus on theory development and testing in areas relating to the management of four critical resources of any organization:

 Because management of these resources requires organizations to depend on all functional areas within the firm as well as partners outside the firm, adopting an inter-functional, inter-disciplinary approach is essential.
-Accordingly, the program and course content have been designed so that students can understand and appreciate the inter-functional, inter-disciplinary nature of business problems and situations that arise in these three areas.
+Accordingly, the program and course content have been designed so that students can understand and appreciate the inter-functional, inter-disciplinary nature of business problems and situations that arise in these four areas.

 Curriculum & Requirements